[caption id="attachment_663099" align="alignright" width="6144"]

 - Because everything is scripted, the environment can be strictly controlled, ensuring that when a fix is deployed, it's deployed in exactly the way it was deployed for testing.

+Monitoring and pro-active management Of course, no system is perfect; even if Equifax had managed to implement every patch as soon as it were made available, there's no guarantee they wouldn't get hit with a so-called "zero-day vulnerability" that hadn't yet been disclosed.
+To solve this problem, it's important to have a meaningful logging, monitoring, and alerting system that makes it possible to spot problems and anomalies as early as possible.
+That means more than just having logs; logs can provide information on specific errors, but won't show you trends.
+For that you need tools such as Grafana or other time-based reporting tools.
+In addition, newer technologies such as Machine Learning can spot anomalies humans might miss.
 Finally, the best reporting in the world won't save you if nobody's paying attention.
 The best monitoring is pro-active, and the same skills that make it possible to watch for trends and predict problems such as hardware failure can make it possible to spot issues such as a large data outflow that shouldn't be happening, and take action immediately, rather than waiting for it to happen again in order to be "sure" of what you're seeing.